 EU Regulation 10/2011 is a specific measure within Regulation (EC) 1935/2004 - the main piece of legislation covering food contact materials intended for sale within the European Union.
-It is therefore the tool that is used to prove food contact plastics are safe.
+It is the tool that is used to prove food contact plastics are safe to use, and Smithers can help show compliance with this regulation through our food contact testing services.

 This Regulation covers plastics materials and articles which are: